-Rainey Street was residential in the not too distant past.
+Rainey Street was residential in the not-too-distant past.
 But these days during peak hours, it can feel like all of Austin is on the same street.
 My strategy here: choose a bar that feels right, and move on to the next one when you get antsy.
 I usually end up at Half Step, Lucille’s, and Lustre Pearl at some point.
-As far as food trailers go, I can usually be found at Wild Taco, located near the entrance to Bungalow, ordering myself an al pastor quesadilla.

 Almost every bar on Rainey has cocktails, an outside area, and games.
 Container Bar is the most notorious dancing bar on the street.
 And it’s made out of shipyard containers, so there’s that.
 On a small street like this, if you don’t want to be waiting late into the night, be sure to get your car a bit before the bars close at 2 a.m., when every other partier has the same idea.